sedostheatre/sedos.co.uk/input/shows/2026-company.md

 **SPECIAL OFFER:** book any four shows (or more) in our 2026 season in one transaction and receive a 25% discount.
 [More info](<>).

+**Remembering Jeremy Lewis:** the set for *Company* has been made possible through a grant from the Jeremy Lewis Fund.
+[Find out more about Jeremy and how gifts in wills can benefit Sedos.](https://www.sedos.co.uk/support/support-sedos-in-your-will)

 *Company* plays at the [Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell) from 7-16 May 2026.

 **Company**